 You should also include the owner’s salary (as applicable) as an expense as part of this calculation.

 One factor excluded from our calculator is assets, both tangible and intangible.
-While these are important elements of the valuation process, we deemed this step to be unnecessary for our income-based approach.
+While these are important elements of the valuation process, they’re not included here since this tool focuses on income-based valuation.

 Assets can include real estate, equipment, inventory, etc., all of which can increase the potential value of your valuation.
 These factors may be better suited as part of an asset-driven valuation method or used in a professional valuation to iron out the details.